Ubiquinone-dot/the-tensor-collective/site/content/posts/hallucination/hallucination.md

 # GPT-4: Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 Zibber flibber zog, blibber zog zog.
 ```

-This fixed the issue, but it seems like it's just repeating the first sentence it made?
+This fixed the issue, but it seems like it's just repeating the first sentence it made.
+Here's why:

 At a high level, large language models are trained on a large corpus of text data; they extract complex statistical patterns from language and update their parameters accordingly.
 They are probabilistic in the sense that they create distributions across all the possible words, subwords or characters that are likely to come after what your prompt said.
 They are called *autoregressive* as they then take the most probable word they predicted and use that too to infer the next word in their response.

 The common theme here is what we're probing is the models' ability to think out of it's knowledge distribution.
 This is a task specifically designed to be difficult for LLMs, as it requires the explicit inference of unlikely sequences of words, not known to its dataset.
 Of course, GPT-4 may have been trained on texts containing gibberish; articles or webpages actually containing some combination of these words, making it possible for it to complete this task.
 In some ways, since GPT-4 was trained to be correct all the time, it's sometimes difficult for it to be wrong.

 So why does GPT-4 repeat itself?
 One way to think about this would be to see that the first word is the "hardest" for the model to generate; it hasn't had many samples in it's database for this.
-Once it has created the first, it may be recognising it's own output as a correct answer and therefore begins a chain of similar words; `Zibber flibber zog` are somewhat similar in their phrasing.
+Once it has created the first, it may likely be recognising it's own output as a correct answer and therefore begins a chain of similar words; `Zibber flibber zog` are somewhat similar in their phrasing.

 Importantly it's not that the sampling process is intelligently done by the model.
 It is the "modelling" process that we consider intelligent.
 It doesn't know that the task is to find less probable words and therefore should essentially flip it's model distribution upside down to acomplish the task, the only thing it "knows" is how to create a distribution over possible answers.

 This is the origin of why some users of ChatGPT report well-structured, yet vague and "average" answers to their questions.
 LLMs reason in a way that is probabilistic and holistic, yet uniform and completely disconnected from making semantic links.

 ### The temperature parameter
-This sections is a bit of an aside for the sake of curiosity; When you use ChatGPT, the GPT model predict the most-likely next word.
+There exists quite a quick fix to solve the issues above.
+When you use ChatGPT, the GPT model predict the most-likely next word.
 However you can actually vary the sampling distribution across the next token that the model uses, in OpenAI's playground API.
 Let's try asking the same question as above but with a temperature of 1.0 instead of 0:

 ```bash
 # GPT-4: Flibber goshtop zilber jibnosh, crango huplip twads zinxle.
 Sproggle zuntip, yalgrin bobble gupshoe floxil.
 Zebnork quaflit vungnip, splingo wognip rindle yublop.
 Ghiblon tufnip wablon, dwindle zoplit yibber quopxin.
 Jindle blop gixnip, flob wipsin yipble zuntop.
 I'm sorry if I misunderstood, but it's quite challenging.